iizotov/eks-workshop/content/020_prerequisites/_index.md

 ### Login to AWS Workshop Portal

-This workshop creates an AWS account and a Cloud9 environment.
-You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.
+To proceed with this workshop, you will need the **Participant Hash** provided by the organisers.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.